obogz/ReaScripts/README.md

 TODO:
 - Make undo work
 - Fix overlaping notes (here I need to think about what solution would be best
+- add a full backspace mode where you delte using the cursor
 - optimise and cleanup the code
 - see if there is another way to detect retriggerd notes besides comparing velocity
 - cleanup, cleanup some more, optimise, organise and add integration with ReaPack